LeonNjoroge/humble-superhero-api/README.md

 npm install
 ```

-### 3. Start development enviornment
+### 3. Start backend in development enviornment
-To run the API and React client in development, use this command
+To run the API in development, use this command
 ```bash
 npm run dev
 ```
 This will:
     - Start the Express server on http://localhost:3000
-    - Serve the React application on http://localhost:3001

 ### 4. Start the production development
-To build the project for production (with minification and optimizations), run:
+To build the project for production including the API and React client (with minification and optimizations), run:
 ```bash
 npm run build
 ```